mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

 # Purpose of this article

-The purpose of this article is to try and perform an experiment that is called the “teacher-student” experiment, in which we use one large neural network to train another smaller network directly, instead of using conventional training data.
+The purpose of this article is to try and perform an experiment that is called the “student-teacher” experiment, in which we use one large neural network to train another smaller network directly, instead of using conventional training data.

 In the field of machine learning, this is also commonly referred to as “knowledge distillation”.
-The “teacher-student” experiment we will do in this article will be smaller than similar experiments you might find done in the field, but the principles will be more or less the same;
+The “student-teacher” experiment we will do in this article will be smaller than similar experiments you might find done in the field, but the principles will be more or less the same;
 our experiment will only be smaller because we are dealing with a small and simple problem, the MNIST classification problem, and because the networks we are using are fairly small.

-If you want to learn more about “teacher-student” experiments/knowledge distillation, maybe take a look at [this survey][teacher-student-survey].
+If you want to learn more about “student-teacher” experiments/knowledge distillation, maybe take a look at [this survey][student-teacher-survey].

 !!!
 The code for this article, and for the all articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].